vectara/vectara-docs/www/docs/api-reference/admin-apis/create-corpus.md

 ## Endpoint Address

 <Config v="names.product"/> exposes a REST endpoint at the following URL
-to injest content into an index:
+to ingest content into an index:
 <code>https://<Config v="domains.rest.admin"/>/v1/create-corpus</code>
 This page describes the details of interacting with this endpoint.